Ranjan Ghosh: Career

 While still in his film school, Ranjan worked as a script assistant on the National Film Award winning 2009 Bengali film Antaheen.
 He later assisted the director Aniruddha Roy Chowdhury on the shoot of the same film.

 After graduating in 2009, Ghosh made his screenwriting debut co-authoring the story and screenplay of Iti Mrinalini, a 2011 Bengali film directed by Aparna Sen. The screenplay was a professional assignment in the film school course syllabus.
 It was the first instance in Indian Screenwriting that any screenplay emerging from any Indian film institute was actually filmed.
-With this, Ranjan Ghosh went on to become Aparna Sen's first and only co-author till date.
+With this, Ranjan Ghosh went on to become Aparna Sen's first and only co-author to date.
 Considered a high-profile project, Iti Mrinalini – Aparna Sen's return to Bengali Cinema after a decade – also starred the director-actor along with her daughter Konkona Sen Sharma in the title role.
 Apart from co-writing the film, Ghosh assisted Aparna Sen in direction and on the production design.
 Reportedly, the entire memorabilia of the actress Mrinalini in the film was designed and created by him, with some help from the art department.

 Post Iti Mrinalini, Ghosh had collaborated with Prakash Jha, who was supposed to make his debut as a producer for Bengali films.
 The film was a loose adaptation of Jha's National Film Award winning 2003 Hindi film Gangaajal.
 The adapted story and screenplay, penned by Ghosh, was a comment on contemporary Bengal politics with the 1980 Bhagalpur blindings as the backdrop.
 It did not eventually take off.